 Recently, I testified before the Colorado General Assembly on the Extreme Risk Protection Order bill that Governor Polis signed into law on April 2, 2019.
 With my son’s mental health condition, this issue is extremely close to my heart and I am buoyed by its success and the protections it will provide to desperate families.
 I believe this bill signifies a new track record of common sense gun legislation to come.

 I’ve testified before Colorado house and senate committees on other issues too, like the Pay Equity Commissions bill.
 It was a first step toward achieving equal pay, and it died in a Republican-controlled committee.
 I’d like to bring that issue back to the forefront.
 For three years running, I have testified on Paid Family Leave, with several Polar Bottle employees joining me to share their experiences as highly productive workers who want to be able to attend to their family responsibilities too.
 I’ve been invited to share my expertise on initiatives such as the Colorado Secure Savings Plan and Local Control of Minimum Wage.

 For two years, I served as the Vice President for the Democratic Women of Boulder County.
 For eight years, I served as a member of the Daily Camera’s Editorial Advisory Board, where I enjoyed weighing in on important community issues (we’ve made many of my columns available to read on this website, go to On The Record).
 I am currently serving on the Community Affairs Council, the advocacy group for the Boulder Chamber of Commerce.

 In the last several years, important issues have become magnified for me and I feel drawn to serve.
 My big three areas of focus?

-I am in this race to represent the values of HD13 and will bring my focus, commitment and life-long principles to work for you as your next state representative.
 I believe in Progress for All, and know through my experience that true change is possible when we all work together.
-I greatly appreciate your time and attention.